 What Can You Write Off as an Independent Contractor?

-Calculating your taxes is based on your income, filing status (married vs. single, for example), and deductions (standard vs. itemizing).
+Calculating your taxes is based on your income, filing status (married versus single, for example), and deductions (standard versus itemized).
 The calculation also considers if you qualify for tax credits and deductions, which can lower how much you owe in taxes.
 For salaried W-2 employees, these deductions and credits might mean they get more money back.
 For self-employed workers who haven’t made tax payments throughout the year, you’ll still owe money on your taxes, but these credits and deductions can reduce how much you owe.

 Self-employed workers have the advantage of claiming business deductions.
 You may qualify for some of them, including: